processing/p5.js/contributor_docs/fes_reference_dev_notes.md

 * FES is only able to detect global variables overwritten when declared using `const` or `var`.
 If `let` is used, they go undetected.
 This is not currently solvable due to the way `let` instantiates variables.

 * The functionality described under **`fesErrorMonitor()`** currently only works on the web editor or if running on a local server.
-For more details see [this](https://github.com/processing/p5.js/pull/4730).
+For more details see pull request [#4730](https://github.com/processing/p5.js/pull/4730).

-* The extracting variable/function names feature of FES's `sketch_reader` is not perfect and some cases might go undetected (for eg: when all the code is written in a single line).
+* `sketch_reader()` may miss some cases (e.g. when all the code is written in a single line) while it extracts variable/function names from the user code.

 ## Thoughts for Future Work
 * Re-introduce color coding for the Web Editor.